 Making the Diagnosis

-The lesions associated with Kaposi's sarcoma can often be mistaken for other disorders, such as benign fungal infections or another type of cancer, non-Hodgkin's lymphoma.
+The lesions associated with Kaposi's sarcoma can often be mistaken for other disorders, such as benign fungal infections; other infection; or another type of cancer, non-Hodgkin's lymphoma.
 For that reason, your doctor will need to take a thorough medical history, asking questions about lifestyle and sexuality.
 He or she may recommend you have a test for HIV.
 After a physical exam, a skin biopsy is usually done.

 A punch biopsy takes a small piece of tissue, while an excisional biopsy will remove the whole lesion.
 If many lesions are present, several of these might be tested just to verify that they are all the same.
-The excisional biopsy is usually performed if there are only one or two small lesions.
+An excisional biopsy might be performed if there are only one or two small lesions.